 - How are they currently paying?

-- What method would they prefer to use for paying?
+- What method would they prefer for paying?

 - How much does each revenue stream contribute to overall revenues?